-Based on the conductivity of the materials, they are classified into three – conductors, semiconductors and insulators.
+Based on the conductivity of the materials, they are classified into three – conductors, semiconductors, and insulators.
 Conductors have low resistivities ranging from 10-8Ωm to 10-6 Ω m while insulators have high resistivities which can be 1018 times greater than metals.
 Resistivity is indirectly proportional to the temperature.
 In other words, as you increase the temperature of materials, their resistivities will decrease.
-But this is not true for every material i.e.,all materials do not have same dependence on temperature.
+But this is not true for every material i.e., all materials do not have the same dependence on temperature.

-The resistivities of metallic conductors within a limited range of temperature is given by the following equation:
+The resistivities of metallic conductors within a limited range of temperature are given by the following equation:

 ρT= ρ0 [1 + a(T–T0)]